kukkieman/space-invaders/README.md

 # space-invaders
-Space Invaders game recreated in Unity 3D using Assets from the Unity Asset Store
+Classic Space Invaders game recreated in Unity 3D using Assets from the Unity Asset Store